 As part of this partnership, BIGO LIVE will also stress the need for a safer online experience with its current users in the U.S. to help prevent online abuse and decrease predatory behavior and child exploitation.
 With quarantine driving time spent on devices to all-time highs, Bark has recently reported a 23% increase in the number of online predators they’ve escalated to law enforcement.

-Bark is proud to be able to help protect kids from serious issues like cyberbullying and online predation while they use BIGO LIVE, especially as the popularity of live streaming and screen time have skyrocketed during this time of social distancing.
+Bark is proud to be able to help protect kids from serious issues like cyberbullying and online predation while they use BIGO LIVE, especially as the popularity of live streaming and screen time continue to skyrocket.
 On social media platforms, kids can face inappropriate content or could even be contacted by online predators who might try to take advantage of them.
 Our new partnership will help protect young BIGO LIVE users by alerting parents and guardians if their child encounters something potentially harmful.

 How many hours of Fortnite could your kid play if they were left uninterrupted?
 Three?
 Five?
 Perhaps the limit does not even exist?
 Whether you’re six or 86, it’s so easy to get sucked into a Netflix hole or watch movie after movie on Disney+.
 But for kids, watching movies, playing video games, or listening to songs without having healthy boundaries in place can present some pretty real dangers.
 From giving them some much-needed digital downtime to preventing them from encountering explicit content that could really upset them or make them anxious, we’ve put together some resources to help keep them safe on streaming sites.